BabatundeOnabajo/Chrome-Extension-powered-by-the-LiteAPI-/README.md

 # Requirements
 In order to use this extension, you will need:
 - Google Chrome installed.
 You can download it here: https://www.google.com/intl/en_uk/chrome/ .
+- API key from the LiteAPI.
+You can obtain one by registering for an account with LiteAPI here: https://dashboard.liteapi.travel/documentation/

 # Instructions